samuel-s-marques/thisbotdoesnotexist/readme.md

 To get started with thisbotdoesnotexist.com, follow these steps:

-1. Clone the repository: `git clone https://github.com/samuel-s-marques/thisbotdoesnotexist.com.git`
+1. Clone the repository: `git clone https://github.com/samuel-s-marques/thisbotdoesnotexist.git`
-2. Navigate into the project directory: `cd thisbotdoesnotexist.com`
+2. Navigate into the project directory: `cd thisbotdoesnotexist`
 3. Install dependencies: `npm i`
+4. Fill the .env with values

 ## Usage